metal-stack/csi-lvm/README.md

 * Currently the Kubernetes [Local Volume provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/local-volume) cannot do dynamic provisioning for the host path volumes.
 * Support for volume capacity limit.
-* Performance speedup if more than one local disk is available because it defaults for the created lv´s to stripe across all physical volumes.
+* Performance speedup if more than one local disk is available because it can create lv´s which are stripe across all physical volumes.

 ## Requirement